 Lines and polygons can be modified by adding, moving or removing points.
 Lines, can also be split into two.
 To activate the Edit mode in the expanded Drawing Tools page, next to Edit line turn the slider to On.
-Or if in the collapsed Drawing Tools page, tap the icon so that it turns blue.
-It is also possible to activate the Edit Line mode without having the Drawing Tools page open.
-To do this, tap on a line in the map view and tap i.
+Or if in the collapsed Drawing Tools page, tap the icon the Edit Line mode without having the Drawing Tools page open.
+To do this, tap on a line in the map view and tap ().
 This will open the expanded Notebook page, where it is possible to tap Edit.